 How to Report:

-Email firstname.lastname@example.org and include the name and contact information of the reporter, facility name, number of employees or patients/residents involved, and a brief description.
+Email email@example.com and include the name and contact information of the reporter, facility name, number of employees or patients/residents involved, and a brief description.
 DO NOT include the names, date of birth, or any other protected health information of any persons diagnosed with or exposed to COVID-19 until a staff member from public health reaches out to you with instructions about how to securely report confidential information.
-More information about COVID-19 outbreak reporting for healthcare facilities and congregate living facilities can be found on the Healthcare Providers Page.
+For more information about reporting cases, please visit our Reporting Requirements page.

 Guidance for Employers & Employees in Healthcare Settings